uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.9.7 =
+* Prep for upcoming AAM v6 release.
+Converting all extensions to plugins
+* Covered odd use-case when some plugins decide to register CPT capabilities during plugin activation
+* Improved Backend Menu feature functionality

+= 5.9.6.3 =
+* Fixed the bug with merging access settings for multiple roles
+* Improved the way capabilities are managed internally by AAM
+* Fixed PHP notice reported by jaerlo https://forum.aamplugin.com/d/207-indirect-modification-of-overloaded-property-aam-core-subject-user-roles
+* Fixed PHP fatal error reported by kevinagar https://wordpress.org/support/topic/fatal-error-3199/
+* Fixed the bug with Backend Menu feature where all the menu items that require "administrator" capability where not shown

+= 5.9.6.2 =
+* Fixed the bug added slashes to the Access Policy JSON document
+* Fixed the bug with Metaboxes & Widgets to prevent PHP warning for widgets that registered with Closure callback
+* Fixed the bug in URI Access feature that causes PHP warning when data is merged for multiple roles
+* Fixed the bug with Access Policy rules that are not initialized correctly for Visitors
+* Fixed the bug reported on GitHub https://github.com/aamplugin/advanced-access-manager/issues/6
+* Changed the way AAM hooks into get_options pipeline with Access Policy "Params".
+This is done to support array options
+* Changed the way Login Widget is registered to reduce code

+= 5.9.6.1 =
+* Fixed the fatal error related to URI object

+= 5.9.6 =
+* Fixed the bug with URI Access feature for URIs with trailing forward slash "/"
+* Fixed the bug with Access Policy where incorrect default value was propagated
+* Fixed the bug with API Routes not merged properly with multiple-roles support
+* Added HTTP Redirect Code to URI Access, Posts & Terms features
+* Added new Access Policy marker type QUERY that is alias for the GET
+* Added support for the null data type for Access Policy data type casting
+* Improved the way password-protected feature works; enhanced Access Policy to support it https://aamplugin.com/reference/policy#post
+* Deprecated and removed internal AAM cache by optimizing AAM performance.
+Cache became major constrain for the dynamic Access Policy conditions

 = 5.9.5 =
 * Fixed the bug with Access Policy `Param` value that was not evaluating embedded markers